 Honey contains negligible amounts of vitamins and minerals.

-Below is a typical honey profile, according to BeeSource:2
+Below is a typical honey profile, according to BeeSource:

 - Spread raw honey over whole grain toast and top with peanut butter.

-If stored in an airtight container, honey can be kept indefinitely.
+When stored in an airtight container, honey has no expiry date.

-Honey is still a form of sugar and intake should be moderate.
-The American Heart Association recommends that women get no more than 100 calories a day from added sugars; men no more than 150 calories a day.
-This is a little over two tablespoons for women and three tablespoons for men.
+Honey is still a form of sugar, so intake should be moderate.
+The American Heart Association (AHA) recommends that women get no more than 100 calories a day from added sugars and men no more than 150 calories a day.
+This is equal to a little over two tablespoons for women and three tablespoons for men.

-Honey may contain botulinum endospores that cause infant botulism, a rare but serious type of food poisoning that can result in paralysis.
+It is recommended that infants under a year old do not consume honey.
+Honey may contain botulinum endospores that cause infant botulism in very young children, a rare but serious type of food poisoning that can result in paralysis.
 Even pasteurized honey has a chance of containing these spores.
-For this reason, it is recommended that infants under 1 year do not consume honey.